 Nursing Services users have been estimated for each service at approximately 2% of the total number of waiver users as estimated in Appendix B-3 for Waiver Years 1-5.
-For WYs 3-5, Nursing Consultation users were estimated to be approximately 50% of estimated self-directing participants.

-In Waiver Year 4, Employment Discovery and Customization and Supported Employment services will end and be replaced with Employment Services including Discovery Milestones 1-3, Job Development, Follow-Along Supports, On-going Job Supports, Co-Worker Employment Services, and Customized Self-Employment Services.
+In Waiver Year 4, Employment Discovery and Customization and Supported Employment services will end and be replaced with Employment Services including Discovery, Job Development, Follow-Along Supports, On-going Job Supports, Co-Worker Employment Services, and Customized Self-Employment Services.
 The estimated users for WYs 4-5 for each employment service are based on analysis of the current employment program and estimated 600 Transitioning Youth and estimated to increase by the 2% CAGR of Unduplicated Recipients from the Community Pathways waiver CMS 372 (S) FY13-16 in WY5.

-The Average Units per User for Waiver Years 1-5 are based on historic utilization of services in the Community Pathways Waiver from CMS 372(S) average data FY13-16 or FY17 average utilization of services in PCIS2 for all services except: Behavioral Support Services, Career Exploration, Family Caregiver Training and Empowerment Services, Family and Peer Mentoring Supports, Housing Support Services, Participant Education, Training and Advocacy Supports, Personal Supports Enhanced Supports, Nursing Services, and hourly Respite.
+The Average Units per User for Waiver Years 1-5 are based on historic utilization of services in the Community Pathways Waiver from CMS 372(S) average data FY13-16 or FY17 average utilization of services in PCIS2 for all services except: Behavioral Support Services, Career Exploration, Family Caregiver Training and

+Empowerment Services, Family and Peer Mentoring Supports, Housing Support Services, Participant Education, Training and Advocacy Supports, Nursing Services, and hourly Respite.
 Individual and Family Directed Goods and Services units per user are based on FY16 utilization as there is no historic data from the CMS 372.
 Behavioral Support Services, Housing Support Services, Nursing Services and hourly Respite average units per person are based on program analysis and allowable unit limits set in the Waiver.
-Without service utilization for Career Exploration, units per user will be based on Supported Employment service utilization.
-The Average Units per User for WYs 3-5 for Behavioral Consultation are based on historic utilization from the FY17 Community Pathways 372 report.
-Without historic service utilization data for this population, Personal Supports units per user for Community Pathways Waiver.
-For WYs3-5, Personal Supports units per user were updated to align with the Community Pathways Waiver average service utilization.
+Career Exploration is new service based on Supported Employment service utilization.
+The average units per user for WYs 3-5 for Behavioral Consultation are based on historic utilization for FY17 Community Pathways Waiver CMS 372 report.